Yeonsangun of Joseon: Dethronement

-In 1506, the 12th year of Yeonsangun's reign, a group of officials — notably Park Won-jong, Seong Hui-an, Yu Sun-jeong, and Hong Gyeong-ju — plotted against the despotic ruler.
+In 1506, the 12th year of Yeonsangun's reign, a group of officials — notably Pak Wŏnjong, Sŏng Hŭian, Yu Sunjŏng, and Hong Gyeong-ju — plotted against the despotic ruler.
 They launched their coup in September 1506, deposing the king and replacing him with his younger half-brother, Grand Prince Jinseong.
 The king was demoted to "Prince Yeonsan" (Yeonsangun; 燕山君, 연산군) and sent into exile on Ganghwa Island, where he died after two months.
 His concubine, Jang Nok-su, who had encouraged and supported his misrule, was beheaded.
-In addition, despite the new king's reluctance, Yeonsangun's four young sons were also forced to commit suicide only a few weeks later.
+In addition, despite the new king's reluctance, Yeonsangun's four young sons were also forced to commit suicide by poison only a few weeks later.